RingoHHuang/ET-artifact-reconstruction/README.md

 ### :warning::warning::warning:
-### Older Version
+This repository is outdated.
 Please visit https://github.com/EmotionCognitionLab/ET-remove-artifacts for most recent versions of this toolbox.
 The documentation and files in this repository are outdated.
 ### :warning::warning::warning: